patricktrainer/exitvim/README.md

 # ExitVim

+🚧 Under active construction.
+As it is, you can exit more than just Vim.

 Welcome to `ExitVim` – the ultimate solution to one of life's greatest mysteries: How do I exit Vim?

 **Are you stuck in Vim?** Do not panic!
 We've all been there.
 You opened a file in Vim, and now you feel like you're in a digital escape room. `ExitVim` is here to save your day (and your sanity).